OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 In the sample repository you will find a contract called [`MyLegacyToken`](https://github.com/zeppelinos/erc20-onboarding/blob/master/contracts/MyLegacyToken.sol) that we will use to simulate a real scenario locally.
-As you can see, this token will mint 100 tokens to the owner once initialized just for testing purpose.
+As you can see, this token will mint 100 tokens to the owner once initialized just for testing purposes.

 _Before we begin, remember to install the dependencies running `npm install`.
-Additionally, you should check everything is working as expected by running the test files with `npm test`._
+Additionally, you should check that everything is working as expected by running the test files with `npm test`._

 Now, let's deploy the legacy token.
 We will use [ganache-cli](https://truffleframework.com/docs/ganache/quickstart), a